Gaudeval/py-csi-cobotics/experiments/gcc_tutorial/README.md

 All sensors included in the setup send messages capturing their status at regular intervals, or upon changes.
-This is notably the case of the LIDAR and the range measurements.
+This is notably the case of the LIDAR and the distance measurements.
 The builds also include a number of non-diegetic sensors, observers which do only exist in the Digital Twin to provide a source of ground truth on specific aspects of the system.
 Two observers capture respectively if the operator or robot base are moving, and one observer captures